sspeedwagonn/paint_app/README.md

 ## Overview

 This Java Paint App provides users with an interactive canvas for digital painting, complete with a user-friendly graphical user interface (GUI) for color selection.
-Created using Java and JavaFX, the application allows users to unleash their creativity by painting freely on the canvas, choosing from a variety of colors, and customizing their artistic creations.
+Created using Java and JavaFX, the application allows users to unleash their creativity by painting freely on the digital canvas, choosing from a variety of colors, and customizing their artistic creations.
 The simplicity and intuitiveness of the GUI make it accessible for users of all skill levels.

 ## Technologies Used